AvolitesLtd/TitanManual/website/versioned_docs/version-14.0/titan-basics.md

 ------------------------------------

-Do not connect the Titan Mobile panel or the T1/T2 dongle to your PC for the first time until you have installed the **Titan PC Suite** software, which you do simply by running the installer file.
+Do not connect the Titan Mobile panel or the T1/T2 dongle to your PC for the first time until you have installed the <strong>Titan PC Suite</strong> software, which you do simply by running the installer file.
 This will make sure the drivers for the panel are installed.

->	**PC specifications:** From Titan v14, your PC should be running Windows 10 64-bit (other versions
+>	<strong>PC specifications:</strong> From Titan v14, your PC should be running Windows 10 64-bit (other versions
 	may not work correctly and we can't provide you with support).
 Some users have successfully used Virtual Machines to run Titan, but we don't provide support for them.
     We recommend i5 processor with 4GB RAM as a minimum.